The Citadel of Chaos: In other media

 A video game based on the book was released by Puffin Books for the Commodore 64 in 1984.

 In 2010, an electronic version of the title was released for the iPhone and iPad by Big Blue Bubble.
 When Big Blue Bubble later lost the license, all its apps were withdrawn.

-In 2018, the audio company FoxYason Music Productions, known for their work with Big Finish Productions announced that they would be releasing an original, full-cast audio drama based on The Citadel of Chaos in a CD boxset with The Forest of Doom, Deathtrap Dungeon, and Creature of Havoc for summer 2018.
-It will be written by David N. Smith, directed by Richard Fox and will feature Rachel Atkins returning to the role of Vale Moonwing from FoxYason Music's first release based on The Warlock of Firetop Mountain, sub-titled The Hero's Quest.
+In December of 2018, FoxYason Music Productions released a full-cast audio drama based on The Citadel of Chaos.
+The drama was included in a 4-CD boxset that also included productions based on The Forest of Doom, Deathtrap Dungeon, and Creature of Havoc.
+It was written by David N. Smith, directed by Richard Fox, and featured Rachel Atkins in the role of Vale Moonwing, a character she had previously played in FoxYason Music's adaptation of The Warlock of Firetop Mountain.